rightjs/rightjs-core/doc/en/dom/element.md

     element.siblings('div'); // all the siblings with tag 'div'

-__NOTE__: RightJS doesn't use any special interfaces to process node lists, instead of that we use simple {Array} instances, so you can take all the advantages of that
+__NOTE__: RightJS doesn't use any special interfaces to process node lists, instead of that we use simple {Array} instances.
+And as they support calls by name, you can take all the advantages of that working with dom-elements

     $('some-list').select('li')
       .filter('hasClass', 'marked')